opendocsg/slw-judgments-backfill/2013_SGHC_251/report.md

 _Criminal Law_ – _Statutory offences_ – _Murder re-sentencing_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 6 of 2013 was allowed by the Court of Appeal on 14 January 2015.
-See [2015] SGCA 1.]
+See <span class="citation">[2015] SGCA 1</span>.]

 18 November 2013